-At full capacity, Futures Institute Banbury has an agreed Published Admission Number (PAN) of 75 per year for admission into Year 10 and will admit up to this number each year.
+At full capacity, Futures Institute Banbury has an agreed Published Admission Number (PAN) of 60 per year for admission into Year 10 and will admit up to this number each year.

 For each year, all applicants will be admitted if fewer applications than the PAN are received.
-Futures Institute Banbury will offer post-16 provision for a maximum total of 150 pupils.
-75 places overall will be available in Year 12 (the Year 12 'capacity').